 Overnight Le Grand Galle (B / L)

-We check-in to our lovely accommodation, The Habitat, and our afternoon is free.
-The Habitat is situated on a sparkling stretch of sandy beach, giving you the most contemporary of comforts, all with a touch of magic.
-Spend your afternoon whiling away the hours in the gorgeous pool, with poolside dining, tropical concoctions and the Indian Ocean just steps away.
-Or indulge in the Ayu Spa.
-Ayu offers ancient healing, soothing rituals, calming aromatherapy and much more.
+Your afternoon is free.
+Perhaps return to the old Fort or spend your afternoon whiling away the hours in the gorgeous pool, with poolside dining, tropical concoctions and the Indian Ocean just steps away.
+Or indulge in the Spa.

-This morning after breakfast, we depart to the Colombo Airport (approx 02.5 hours away).
+This morning we depart to the Colombo Airport (approx 02.5 hours away).

 Thank you for sharing this extraordinary journey with us.